mumoshu/node-detacher/README.md

 ### For Nodes

-- On `Node` resource change -
+- Watch for Kubernetes `Node` resource change
-- Is the node exists?
+- Does the node still exist?
+  - No
-  - No -> The node is already terminated.
-We have nothing to do no matter if it's properly detached from LBs or not.
-Exit this loop.
+    - Description: The node is already terminated.
+It may have properly detached from LBs by `node-detacher`, or may not.
+But we have nothing to do at this point.
+    - Action: Exit this loop.
-- (Only in the static mode) If not yet done, label the node with target group ARNs and optionally target ports, and/or CLBs
+- (Only in the static mode) If not yet done, cache the target group ARNs and ports, and/or CLBs associated to the node.
-  - For targets without port overrides, it uses the label `tg.node-detacher.variant.run/<target-group-arn>`
-  - For targets with port overrides, it uses the label `tg.node-detacher.variant.run/<target-group-arn>/<port number>`
-  - For CLBs, it uses the label `clb.node-detacher.variant.run/<load balancer name>`
+  - See the definition of `node-detacher.variant.run/Attachment` custom resource for more information and the data structure.
+- Is the node already being detached?
+  - i.e. Does the node have a condition `NodeBeingDetached=True` or an annotation `node-detacher.variant.run/detaching=true`?
 - Is the node is unschedulable?
   - i.e. Does it have a `ToBeDeletedByClusterAutoscaler` taint, or `node.spec.Unschedulable` set to `true`?
+- Is the node being detached AND is schedulable?
+  - Yes
-  - No -> The node is not scheduled for termination.
-Exit this loop.
+    - Description: The node was scheduled for detachment, but it is now schedublale.
+    - Action: Re-attach the node to target groups and CLBs.
+Then exit the loop.
-- Is the node has condition `NodeBeingDetached` set to `True`?
+- Is the node being detached AND is unschedulable?
+  - Yes
-  - Yes -> The node is already scheduled for detachment/deregistration.
-All we need is to hold on and wish the node to properly deregistered from LBs in time.
-Ecit the loop.
+    - Description: The node is already scheduled for detachment/deregistration.
+All we need is to hold on and wish the node to properly deregistered from LBs in time
+    - Action: Exit the loop.
+- Is the node schedulable?
+  - Yes
+    - Description: The node is not scheduled for termination
+    - Action: Exit this loop.
+- (At this point, we know that the node is not being detaching AND is unschedulable)
 - Deregister the node from target groups or CLBs
-  - Deregister the node from the target group specified by `tg.node-detacher.variant.run/<target-group-arn>` label
+  - Deregister the node from the target group specified by `attachment.spec.awsTargets[]`.
-  - Call `DeregisterInstancesFromLoadBalancer` API for the loadbalancer specified by `clb.node-detacher.variant.run/<load balancer name>` label
+  - Deregister the node from the CLBs specified by `attachment.spec.awsLoadBalancers[]`
+- Mark the node as "being detached"
-- Set the node condition `NodeBeingDetached` to `True`, so that in the next loop we won't duplicate the work of de-registering the node
+  - So that in the next loop we won't duplicate the work of de-registering the node
+  - More concretely, set the node condition `NodeBeingDetached=True` and a node annotation `node-detacher.variant.run/detaching=true`

+For caching node target groups and CLBs, `node-detacher` uses a specific Kubernetes custom resource.

+- For target group targets, it uses `spec.awsTargets[].arn` and `spec.awsTargets[].port`
+- For CLBs, it uses `spec.awsLoadBalancers[].name`

 ### For DaemonSet Pods